Common Peace: Multilaterality

 The bilateral peace treaties of the 5th century BC between Athens and Sparta largely ignored the interests of other parties – including their own allies, who were not even consulted.
 Even the treaty of 404 BC, which ended the Peloponnesian War and was in practice a diktat from the Spartan side, was formally a treaty between Sparta and Athens.
 It did not contain any terms regarding the allies of Athens in the Delian League and was actually concluded despite the opposition of the Spartans' allies.
-The treaty therefore entirely reflects the conditions and ideas of the 5th century, in which there were only two major hegemonic powers in Greece, to which all other poleis were subordinated.
+The treaty therefore entirely reflects the conditions and ideas of the 5th century BC, in which there were only two major hegemonic powers in Greece, to which all other poleis were subordinated.

-The idea of a multilateral panhellenic agreement was not actually new, however.
-After the defeat of Xerxes' invasion, a general peace had been concluded in 481, although it was temporary.
+The idea of a multilateral pan-Hellenic agreement was not actually new, however.
+After the defeat of Xerxes' invasion, a general peace had been concluded in 481 BC, although it was temporary.
 In 450 BC, Pericles is reported to have desired to convene a general peace conference in Athens.
 It is reported that the refusal of the Spartans to participate on account of their fear of Athenian hegemony meant that it never actually took place.
 Apart from some multilateral treaties between individual poleis in Sicily and Ionia, the religious association of the Amphictyonic League was the only multilateral agreement of ancient Greece which was enduring and significant.
 The Amphictyonic oath forswore the destruction of member states in war or the removal of their water.
 Poleis that broke this oath would themselves be threatened with destruction.
 This might be a forerunner of the koine eirene.

 That it became ever more common to make peace treaties on the basis of a koine eirene after 387 BC had a practical aspect.
-The successive hegemonial powers were not individual poleis, but several opposing poleis or leagues of roughly equal strength.
+The successive hegemonic powers were not individual poleis, but several opposing poleis or leagues of roughly equal strength.
 With them, peace was only possible if all agreed together.
 For the general acceptance of such a multilateral agreement, the autonomy clause was the first requirement.